Skip to main content

 .mitre_techniques_ids_and_names

-Event Field Mappings
+Event Field Mapping

 • Main Event JSON Path: $